laiqujan/CVC/README.md

-# CVC
-This about software construction pracice.
+This is about Software Construction course Lab work